10 July , 1929 – 29 December , 2018

 Ted was the last surviving member of his family and will be sadly missed by his nieces, nephews and their families.
 Predeceased by his parents Jeattta (nee Mulholland) and Herbert Coedy; and his sisters Margaret Barnett (John), Auline Yule (Harold), Edith Purdy (Ken), Betty Snider (Clare) and his brother John Coedy (Betty).

 The family would like to express their gratitude to Centennial Place and heartfelt thanks to the staff of Heritage Unit.

-A Celebration of Life Gathering will be held at a later date, details will be published once finalized.
+A Celebration of Life Gathering will be held on Saturday, April 13, 2019 from 1:00-4:00 p.m. at the Galt Country Club, 750 Coronation Boulevard, Cambridge, Ontario N1R 8E3.
 As expressions of sympathy, donations may be made to the Kidney Foundation or Alzheimer’s Society.
-Arrangements have been entrusted to Coutts Funeral Home & Cremation Centre, (519)621)1650.
+Arrangements have been entrusted to Coutts Funeral Home & Cremation Centre, (519)621-1650.
 Fond memories and condolences may be shared at www.couttsfuneralhome.com

 have a memory or condolence to add?ADD A MEMORY

 Saying Ted Coedy was a special person is an major understatement.

 Kind to a fault, Ted always shared of himself.

 During my youth, Ted never talked down to me or anyone else like many adults.
 He chose to engage others in thoughtful conversation on a wide variety of topics.
 We had many long conversations about politics, sports, music and life in general.
 Unlike most, he was never afraid to admit when he was wrong.

 I credit Ted with broadening my interest in music.
 He proved to me there was much, much more out there than just the pop Top 40.
 He talked about the greats of his day, such as Nat King Cole, and how he preferred jazz to the popular sound of the day